3dcitydb/3dcitydb-mkdocs/docs/citydb-tool/connect.md

 ## Options

 The `connect` command inherits global options from the main [`citydb`](cli.md) command.
-Additionally, it defines general database connection options and the ability to output the connection status in JSON format.
+Additionally, it defines general database connection options and supports outputting the connection status in JSON format.

 ### Global options